Skip to main content

 The Dynamic OpenXR Loader component allows the application to load OpenXR after glasses are connected, similar to the concept of how headphones work.
 This component works alongside the Spaces Glass Status component which detects the presence of supported glasses and then starts up OpenXR if configured to do so.

 Several callbacks are available to control the behavior of the user interface when OpenXR begins connecting.
-These callbacks are exposed to developers through the Fusion Lifecycle Events component.
+These callbacks are exposed to developers through the Spaces Lifecycle Events component.

 SCENE TRANSITIONS